joshbegley/nyt-latest/README.md

 `Israel’s government has said it will do whatever is necessary to keep the Global Sumud Flotilla from reaching the Gaza Strip.`\
 https://nytimes.com/2025/10/01/world/middleeast/gaza-flotilla-aid-global-sumud-israel.html

-**20-Story Apartment Building in the Bronx Partially Collapses**\
+**20-Story Public Housing Building in the Bronx Partly Collapses**\
-`Fire officials said an incinerator shaft in the Alexander Avenue building had collapsed after reports of an explosion.
+`Fire officials said an incinerator shaft in the Alexander Avenue building had fallen in after reports of an explosion.
 There were no reports of injuries.`\
 https://nytimes.com/2025/10/01/nyregion/bronx-explosion-building-collapse.html

 **Repacks bringing in big money in sports card industry despite concerns**\